Secular clergy

 In Christianity, the term secular clergy refers to deacons and priests who are not monastics or otherwise members of religious life.
-A secular priest (sometimes known as a diocesan priest) is a priest who commits themselves to a certain geographical area and is ordained into the service of the citizens of a diocese, a church administrative region.
+Secular priests (sometimes known as diocesan priests) are priests who commit themselves to a certain geographical area and are ordained into the service of the residents of a diocese or equivalent church administrative region.
 That includes serving the everyday needs of the people in parishes, but their activities are not limited to that of their parish.

 Etymology and terminology

 The Latin word saeculum referred to a period of time roughly equivalent to 100 years.
 It forms the basis of the word for century in Romance languages (e.g., French siècle, or Italian secolo).
 Latin Christianity adopted the term in Ecclesiastical Latin to refer to matters of an earthly and temporal, as opposed to a heavenly and eternal, nature.
 In the 12th century, the term came to apply to priests obligated with parochial and ministerial duties rather than the "regular" duties of monastic clergy who were bound to the rule of a religious order, often called "religious clergy".

 While the term "diocesan priest" is often used to describe secular priests, not all secular priests are diocesan.
 In the Latin Church, other territorial and non-territorial ecclesial jurisdictions such as the personal prelature of Opus Dei, military and personal ordinariates, and apostolic vicariates all include secular clergy.
 In the Catholic Church, Anglicanism, and other contexts, the term "secular priest" does not delineate between celibate and non-celibate priests.